Rash Of Shootings Across Philadelphia Tuesday Night As Activists Fear Increased Violence With Warm Weather

 PHILADELPHIA (CBS) — It has been a violent night across the city of Philadelphia.
 There has been a rash of shootings Tuesday night, including one in Olney where police say three men were shot during a birthday party.

 It happened in the 4800 block of Lawrence Street around 8 p.m.
-Police say two of the victims are in critical condition, the other is stable.READ MORE: Washington Township, Uber Partner To Offer Residents Free Rides Home On Saint Patrick's Day
+Police say two of the victims are in critical condition, the other is stable.READ MORE: Armed Teenage Boy Arrested After Carjacking, Kidnapping Family Delivering Food In North Philadelphia: Police

 No arrests have been made.